International Student Advising

 Employment, Travel, and the Form I-20

 Employment of international students is strictly regulated by the Department of Homeland Security (DHS).
 Paid performances (“gigs”) are considered employment by DHS, whether they are paid in cash or referred by Curtis staff or faculty.
 All outside employment of international students must be authorized by the international student advisor prior to being contracted.
-To seek this authorization, obtain a release request from the registrar, obtain all necessary signatures including that of the dean, and present it to the international student advisor.
+To seek this authorization, complete a release request, obtain all necessary signatures including that of the dean of faculty and students, and present it to the international student advisor.
 International students who engage in unauthorized employment are out of status and subject to apprehension and deportation by the enforcement division of DHS.

 If you wish to leave the United States temporarily before completing your course of study, you must take a valid I-20 form and several other documents with you in order to be readmitted to the United States.
 If you change address or change status, you must notify the international student advisor.
 Please be careful: Failure to comply with DHS regulations can result in extreme penalties.